Chili dog: Coney Island hot dog

+In Pottsville, Pennsylvania, The Coney Island — founded by Greek immigrants in 1917 — was advertising its hot wieners "With Real Chili Sauce" in the Pottsville Republican by 1936, and continues to serve them.

 Hot wiener

 In Rhode Island, the hot wiener or New York System wiener is a staple of the food culture and is served at "New York System" restaurants.
 The traditional wiener is made with a small, thin hot dog made of veal and pork, giving it a different taste from a traditional beef hot dog, served in a steamed bun, and topped with celery salt, yellow mustard, chopped onions, and a seasoned meat sauce.

 Michigan hot dog

 In the North Country of New York State, a Michigan hot dog, or "Michigan", is a steamed hot dog on a steamed bun topped with a meaty sauce, generally referred to as "Michigan sauce."